Kirk Cousins Player Prop Bets for NFL Week 13 | Minnesota vs. Detroit 12/5/2021

 Matchup vs. Detroit

-- Cousins' 274.6 passing yards per game in eight matchups against the Lions are 1.9 less than yards than his over/under in Sunday's game.
+- In eight matchups against the Lions, Cousins averaged 274.6 passing yards per game, 1.9 yards less than his over/under for Sunday.

-- Cousins recorded one touchdown pass in all of those games against the Lions, while throwing multiple TDs in four games.
+- Cousins threw a touchdown pass in all of those contests against the Lions, while throwing multiple TDs four times.

 - Note: Cousins' stats vs. Lions date back to 2016.